Tominapa/CoordinatedSupplyChains.jl/docs/src/tutorial.md

 ```

-###csvdata_env.csv
+### csvdata_env.csv

 This data file defines environmental impact consumption and policy, and consists of
 1. Environmental. stakeholder ID: a unique ID for the environmental stakeholder
 2. Node: a Node ID included in csvdata_node.csv, where the environmental stakeholder is located
 3. Time: a Time point ID included in csvdata_time.csv, when the environmental stakeholder is available
-4. Impact: an Impact ID included in csvdata_impact.csv that the environmental stakeholder will coonsumer
+4. Impact: an Impact ID included in csvdata_impact.csv that the environmental stakeholder will consumer
 5. Bid: a number representing the environmental stakeholder bid for a product; a real number
 6. Capacity: a number representing the maximum amount consumed; a positive number